Corporate Governance

 (1) Board of Directors

-The board of directors consists of ten members: three executive directors, three non-executive directors, and four directors who are also members of the audit committee.
-In order to improve management supervisory functions, the three directors who are non-executive directors or three directors that are also members of the audit committee are outside directors, of which five are independent outside directors.
-The president and representative director serves as the board chair.
+The board of directors consists of ten members: three executive directors, three non-executive directors, and four directors who are members of the Auditors Committee.
+To enhance management oversight functions, the six independent external directors are the three non-executive directors and three of the four directors who are members of the Auditors Committee.

-- In order to ensure speed and mobility in business execution, the Articles of Incorporation delegate decision-making authority regarding important business execution to the executive directors.
-The scope of this delegation is strictly managed in accordance with standards such as a monetary amount stipulated by the board of directors and the status of the delegated business is reported to the board of directors without delay.
+- To secure speed and dynamism in business execution, the Articles of Association require the delegation of decision-making on important matters of business execution to executive directors.
+The scope of such delegation is managed strictly in accordance with monetary and other standards set forth in the Job Authority Rules approved by the board of directors.
+The state of the execution of important delegated business matters is promptly reported to the board of directors.

-- Members such as the full-time auditor attend important, regularly-held meetings such as management committee meetings, led by executive directors, and head office meetings, attended by executive directors and the members of management of each segment, to share the status of management and progress on business plans.
+- The full-time Auditors Committee member attends important Company meetings, such as periodic meetings of the management committee and head office meetings attended by executive directors and core personnel of individual business departments, to share information on the state of management and progress with business plans.

 (3) Nomination and Remuneration Advisory Committee